 Generally, the application for an arrest must be served on the defendant and the defendant is given an opportunity to file a defence before the arrest order is finally given.
-As this procedure often endangers the purpose of the arrest it is possible to obtain an interlocutory order which is immediately enforceable without any service of documents on the defendant.
+As this procedure often endangers the purpose of the arrest it is possible to obtain an interlocutory order, which is immediately enforceable without any service of documents on the defendant.
 In cases of extreme urgency an arrest order may even be obtained on the same day it is filed and enforced provided that the required security is available.

-14. Do you need to provide a POA, or any other documents of the claim to the Court?
+14. Do you need to provide a POA or any other documents of the claim to the Court?

 If the court so orders, a lawyer shall produce a POA personally signed by his/her client unless orally retained by the party in court.
+In general, courts do not require POAs from attorneys at law (i.e. members of the Finnish Bar Association).
 There are no specific requirements regarding the particulars of the arrest application but it should at least contain details of the applicant and the defendant, particulars of the vessel to be arrested, particulars of the amount of the claim with supporting documentation, a brief account of the grounds of the claim and an explanation why the arrest is considered to be necessary by the applicant.